gruhn/awesome-naming/CONTRIBUTING.md

 Add a section if needed and add the title to the table of contents.

+When you add a name or a section make sure to maintian alphabetical order.

 Permitted is everything related to IT and computer science (specific projects, design patterns, programming idioms, ...).

 You may also: